 Below is the Jeep the day it was picked up from PRO Chrysler Dodge Jeep Ram in Plattsmouth, Nebraska.
 We have decided to give this Jeep the code name “Trail Wolf” in honor of the handsome four legged critter you see in the photo.
 Follow along as we prepare this wonderful Jeep vehicle for the next round of Flatwater Overland operations!

-Achieving the best combination of reliability, performance, and comfort from any platform for overland use is a huge challenge.
+Achieving the best combination of reliability, capacity, performance, and comfort from any platform for overland use is a huge challenge.
 The easiest and most cost efficient scenario is to leave the vehicle as stock as possible.
 Heavily modified vehicles require extensive testing to be reliable enough for extended backcountry travel.
 Here at Flatwater Overland, the policy is full disclosure- we are "Jeep people".
 Although we remain very egalitarian in regards to vehicle platforms, and several were considered, the WK2 Grand Cherokee never left the top spot of consideration.
 It's true there are several notable 4x4s produced today, and many types of older platforms well suited to overland adventures.
 I must personally admit that a significant part of my choice was shallow and that I simply like Jeeps and that not too many people are using and modifying the WK2.
 Here in Colorado, you can't swing a dead cat and not hit a modified Wrangler or Toyota.

 It should come as no surprise that even as the WK2 Grand Cherokee is a very capable and comfortable platform, it won't get away without a planned brace of modifications for off pavement overland use.
 Before we dive into all the modifications, let's look at the foundation.
 There must be a foundation of what meets your needs in a very general sense for an overland vehicle prior to any modification.
 What is meant by this is that ideally, the basic vehicle should be able to fit your needs stock.
 If a vehicle requires massive modification (like replacing drivetrains and complete suspension redesign) to effectively use in all expected conditions-- you bought the wrong vehicle.
 Any vehicle can certainly be streamlined or focused within it's capabilities, but you shouldn't have to re-engineer a vehicle to make it usable for overlanding.
 I'll cover some notable highlights as to why I chose this WK2 Grand Cherokee.